DanielBMarkham/Info-Ops/manuscript/chapter15.md

 It's not Monet, but it was quick and easy.
 Better yet, free!
 We can print this diagram, we can create a link and share it online, we can even work together online with people all over the world....

 Wait a minute!
 There we go focusing on the tool again, dang it.
-It's great because it's free and we can send links if we need to.
+It's a great tool because it's free and we can send links if we need to.
 That's it.
-We don't work in it.
+It's not the thing we work in.
 Just like EasyAM, it exists to clean things up and store semi-permanent things as bits so they're easy to move around.
-And just like EasyAM, it's not something we "work in"
+And just like EasyAM, it's a tool, not a job.

 Carpenters don't go around staring at their hammers and we're not going to go around staring at all of our cool apps.
 We're professionals.
 We know better.